ParentJA/example-search/README.md

         ).filter(rank__gte=0.3).order_by('-similarity')
 ```

+Here is the SQL equivalent.

 ```sql
 SELECT id, course_code, title, similarity(title, 'bilogy') AS similarity FROM example_course
  WHERE similarity(title, 'bilogy') >= 0.3
  ORDER BY similarity DESC;
 ```

+An example in `psql`.

 ```
 example_search=# SELECT id, course_code, title, similarity(title, 'bilogy') AS similarity